balderdashy/sails-docs/reference/Plugins/Adapters/Adapters.md

 ### Purpose

-What is my purpose in this world?
+What is my purpose in this world?!?

 <docmeta name="uniqueID" value="Adapters83669">